Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper)

 \subsection{Regions and Atomicity}

 TaDA targets shared-memory concurrency with sequentially consistent memory.
 TaDA programs manipulate \term{shared regions}, data structures that are concurrently modified according to a specified \term{protocol} (as in rely-guarantee reasoning~\cite{Jones83}).
 A shared region such as \region{Lock}_r(x, $s$) is an abstraction over the region's content, analogous to abstract predicates~\cite{ParkinsonB05} in traditional separation logic.
 In our example (\linerange*{1--2}), the lock owns memory location $x$ (denoted by separation logic's points-to predicate $x \pointsto \_$), and its \term{abstract state} $s$ is 0 or 1, indicating whether it is unlocked or locked.
 Here, the abstract state and the content of the memory location coincide, but they may differ in general.
 The subscript $r$ uniquely identifies a region instance.
-TaDA's region assertions are duplicable, such that multiple threads may obtain an instance of the \region{Lock} resource and invoke operations on the lock.
+Note that TaDA's region assertions are duplicable, such that multiple threads may obtain an instance of the \region{Lock} resource and invoke operations on the lock.

 Lines 3--5 define the protocol for modifications of a lock as a labeled transition system.
 The labels are \term{guards} -- abstract resources that restrict when a transition may be taken.
 Here, guard \guardname{G} allows both locking and unlocking (\lines*{3-4}), and is unique (\lineref*{5}).
-Most lock specifications use duplicable guards to allow multiple threads to compete for the lock; in this example, the usual lock semantics is established by an enclosing region (\region*{CAPLock}~\cite{PintoDG14}; see appendix).
+Most lock specifications use duplicable guards to allow multiple threads to compete for the lock; in this example, the usual lock semantics is established by an enclosing region (\region*{CAPLock}~\cite{PintoDG14}; see \appref{full_lock_caplock_tada_voila}).

 Lines 6--22 contain the proof outline for the \vl!lock! procedure, which updates a lock \vl!x! from an undetermined state -- it can seesaw between locked and unlocked due to environment interference -- to the locked state.
 Importantly, this update appears to be atomic to clients of the spinlock.
 These properties are expressed by the \term{atomic TaDA triple} (\lines*{6, 7, and 22})